uvicpraxis/uvicpraxis.github.io/metadata.md

 For search purposes, the metadata for each clip appears in its Echo360 title, and all of the Collection's metadata is stored in a spreadsheet we update regularly.

-Project leads at UVic: Jentery Sayers and Charlie Susheski (with feedback from Callum Carroll-Ireton, Abby Fry, Maya Wei Yan Linsley, Hector Lopez, Emma Newton, Marie Silhova, and Christina Woods)
+Project leads at UVic: Jentery Sayers and Charlie Susheski (with feedback and contributions from Callum Carroll-Ireton, Abby Fry, Reginald Kachanoski, Maya Wei Yan Linsley, Héctor López Segarra, Emma Newton, Marie Silhova, and Christina Woods)

 ## Game Title (Required)
 This is a text input field without a controlled vocabulary.
 It is intended for the complete title of the game when it was initially released on any platform. "*80 Days*" is an example of data intended for this field.